liferay/liferay-docs/develop/tutorials/articles/240-javascript-module-loaders/03-using-external-libraries.markdown

 # Using External Libraries [](id=using-external-libraries)

-You can use external JavaScript libraries in your portlets.
+You can use external (i.e., anything but Metal.js, jQuery, or Lodash, which are included in @product@) JavaScript libraries in your portlets.
 There are a few methods you can use to make external libraries available.
 The method you should choose depends on the external libraries you plan to use and how you plan to use them (as modules or as browser globals).